emtee40/SPMC-wiki/Sample-advancedsettings.xml.md

 # Overview
 The following sample advancedsettings.xml showcases a number of advanced SPMC capabilities.

 **You should only use the settings appropriate for your needs.
-All of these are optional. **
+All of these settings are optional!**

 Sample settings include: